abdulrhman500/integration-nexus/README.md

 The frontend is a standard React application.

 * **`/src/integrations`**: Contains the React components for each integration (Airtable, Notion, HubSpot).
-Each component is responsible for rendering the UI and triggering the authorization flow by redirecting the user to the backend.
+Each component is responsible for rendering the UI and triggering the authorization flow by redirecting the user to the

 ## 🧪 How to Run Tests